-In accordance with the Keep Them Safe initiative, the school will identify and access resources necessary to pastoral care and counselling within its region.
+In accordance with the Keep Them Safe initiative, the school will access resources necessary to pastoral care and counselling within its region.
 The Blue Mountains City Council provides a regional listing of support services available to children and families; accessed through the Guide to Services and activities for Children and Families.
 The AIS also provides advice on services available.

-The Principal has a list of useful pastoral care and specialist services in the Blue Mountains Region.
+The Principal also maintains a list of pastoral care and specialist services accessible in the local community.